ebnerlena/advanced_multivariate_analysis/notes.md

 #### Bandwidth Choice

-- choice of smoothing parameter h is crucial for appearnce and properties of regression estimator
+- choice of smoothing parameter h is crucial for appearance and properties of regression estimator
 - it controls the bias-variance trade-off
 - **estimation**:
   - small h: high variance (applied to different sample from the same model gives very different results), small bias (average of the estimators obtained for different sample si ~ the true regression function)